-Fast-forward to the present day and Salesforce has moved far beyond its original vision of a SaaS CRM and continues to chart completely unexplored territory.
+Fast-forward to the present day and Salesforce has moved so far beyond its original vision of a SaaS CRM and continue to chart completely unexplored territory.

-Bear in mind that Amazon was created as an online bookstore, Tiffany & Co was originally as stationer and that before Facebook there was Facemash…
+Bear in mind that Amazon was created as an online bookstore, Tiffany & Co a stationer and that before Facebook there was Facemash…

 Salesforce is no longer a CRM, long live Salesforce.